Posts for category: Oral Health

 After straightening your teeth with Invisalign, you may wish to further improve your teeth with teeth whitening for a full smile overhaul.
 While your dentist is your final confirmation that Invisalign or teeth whitening will work for you, many patients use these cosmetic procedures together to give them a whole new look.

 For more information on teeth whitening and Invisalign in the Gainesville, VA, area, please contact Dr. Pleickhardt at American Dental.
 Call (703) 753-6695 to schedule your appointment today!

 Get ready to dazzle them all when you get professional teeth whitening in Gainesville.

 It’s not too surprising that we put a lot of value on our smiles.
-If your Gainesville, VA dentist Dr. Steve Pleickhardt were to ask people what they would change about their smiles we bet may people would say that they want to get whiter and more radiant teeth.
+If your American Dental dentist Dr. Steve Pleickhardt were to ask people what they would change about their smiles we bet may people would say that they want to get whiter and more radiant teeth.
 If you are happy with the overall shape of your smile but would like to brighten your teeth and remove yellowing and stains then teeth whitening might be the best option for you.

 What stains can professional whitening tackle?

 It’s true that our system offers the strongest bleaching gel that you can get.
 This coupled with the chairside laser we use to active the gel and speed up the whitening process ensures that patients get beautiful results in under an hour.
 Of course, there are certain stains that will respond better to teeth whitening than others including stains caused by:

 - Foods/drinks (wine, tomato sauce, tea, coffee, etc.)

 Internal stains caused by trauma, excessive exposure to fluoride or certain medications do not respond as well to teeth whitening as external stains will.
 Of course, there are other cosmetic dentistry treatments that can get your smile more radiant so don’t hesitate to talk to your Gainesville cosmetic dentist about other options.

 Why choose in-office whitening?